avalanche-foundation/ACPs/ACPs/176-dynamic-evm-gas-limit-and-price-discovery-updates/README.md

 Note that since $q_{desired}$ is only used locally and can be different for each node, it is safe for implementations to approximate the value of $ln\left(\frac{T_{desired}}{P}\right)$, and round the resulting value to the nearest integer.

-When building a block, builders can calculate their next preferred value for $q$ according to:
+When building a block, builders can calculate their next preferred value for $q$ based on the network's current value (`q_current`) according to:

   ```python
   # Calculates a node's new desired value for q given for a given block